russmatney/super-object-mapper/README.md

 ###options

-You can optionally pass a 4th `options` parameter, which defaults as follows:
+You can specify `clean` on the options object to remove falsey values from the mapped object.

 ```
-options = {
-  clean: false // if `true`, `.mapObject` will remove falsy values from the mapped object
-}
+var mappedObject = superOM.mapObject(object, {mapper: "users", map: "database", clean: true});
 ```

 ##SuperOMType